 Woof-CE → Woof-CE is not a Puppy Linux distribution.
 It is actually a build system used to build various Puppy Linux distributions.
 It is listed here because it is also an offshot of Barry’s original Puppy Linux development.

 Debian Dog → Adaptation of Debian Live-CD to make it behave like Puppy Linux.
-Originally started by forum member sickgut as a proof that any normal distribution can be molded to behave like Puppy Linux, it was later renamed to Debian Dog by its current maintainer (Toni aka saintless).
+Originally started by forum member sickgut as a proof that any normal distribution can be molded to behave like Puppy Linux; it was later renamed to Debian Dog by Toni (aka saintless) and now managed by fredx181, its current maintainer.

 Fatdog → Forked from Puppy Linux 4.0.
 Fatdog is notable in being the first Puppy-Linux like distribution that went fully 64-bit in year 2009.
 Maintained by kirk and jamesbond.